shirleyzhang2/simpleframe/README.md

 # simpleframe
-a simple frame in SAP2000 with cross bracing
+Creating a simple frame in SAP2000 with cross bracing using the SAP2000 API.